Monash-FIT3170/2025W1-Commitment/README.md

 This removes:

 - Node packages
-- GitGauge cache
+- gitgauge cache
 - SvelteKit builds
 - Rust/Tauri target cache

 Then reinstalls everything from scratch.

-If this doesn’t work, check:
+If this doesn't work, check:

 - You’re using Node v20+: `node -v`
 - You have Rust installed correctly: `rustup show`